udishkumar/findmyproduct/README.md

 </div>

 <p align="center">
-eBay Shopping is an Android app allowing users to search for products on eBay, view details, save to Wishlist, and share on social media.
+FindMyProduct! is an Android app allowing users to search for products on eBay, view details, save to Wishlist, and share on social media.
 This app is part of the CSCI 571 course project.
 The code is available upon request.
 </p>

 <!-- TABLE OF CONTENTS -->